jonboe/oats_dispenser/README.md

 6. Use screws to fix the motor in position.

 7. Assemble arduino and shield, connect motor driver and motor, see code for pin numbers.

+Usage:

+1. Use up and down button to select number of portions.

+2. Push select to dispense.

+TODO:

+1. Fix noice box for arduino